 Dive experience: Advanced Open Water Diver license and/or experience of diving in strong currents is recommended.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, local wine and beer, transfers to the boat from Baltra Airport, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (4-5 divers per DM), tanks, weights and weightbelts, all taxes.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, local wine and beer, transfers to the boat from Baltra Airport, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (4-5 divers per DM), tanks, weights and weightbelts, sales tax.

 How to get there: Galapagos Aggressor diving trips depart from Baltra every Thursday afternoon.
 Guests fly into Ecuador and take a connecting flight, through Guayaquil or Quito, to Baltra in the Galapagos Islands.
 You will be greeted by yacht staff during the morning at the airport and transferred to the dock for boarding.
 Both Guayaquil and Quito have daily flights, although Guayaquil is recommended with cheaper prices and better-timed connections.
 For more details, including airlines, see our Galapagos travel information section.
 You will need to overnight in Guayaquil or Quito before flying on to the Galapagos.
 To ensure easy flight connections, a 2 night stop-over is recommended.
 If overnighting in Galapagos you will stay in Santa Cruz or San Cristobal since Baltra has no accommodation.